Free disability insurance quotes in minutes

 A look at the monthly costs of different disability insurance riders.

-Like long-term disability insurance, an individual short-term disability insurance policy usually costs about 1% to 3% of your annual income, but you get much less protection than long-term disability insurance since it only replaces your income for months rather than years.
+An individual short-term disability insurance policy usually costs about the same as a long-term policy, but you get much less protection than long-term disability insurance since it only replaces your income for months rather than years.

 Lots of people get short-term disability insurance through work, often for free.
 But if you don’t already have it as an employer benefit, getting an individual short-term disability policy might not be worth the cost.